 Cons: You’ll need to remember to record your actions for accurate results

 “Finding new innovations to save our customers money on their energy bills is something we’re always looking out for,” says Phil Foster from Love Energy Savings.
 “When it comes to utility bills, more often than not, it’s small actions that snowball to create large bills.

 “With the help of mobile apps, customers can now keep a closer eye on how they’re using their energy, but more importantly, take actions to become more energy conscious and save money in the process.”

-Did you know you can switch your energy provider straight from your phone?
+You can switch your energy provider straight from your phone.
 Compare quotes from energy suppliers on your mobile by entering your postcode today and see how much you could save.